More than a place to live

 Living on campus your first year, you’ll have an automatic way to meet people and get engaged in campus life.
 By living on campus, you’ll maximize your college experience.

 - Apply online for housing as soon as you decide to attend UNT.
-Housing spaces fill up quickly with 5,600 UNT students living on campus.
+Housing spaces fill up quickly with more than 6,700 UNT students living on campus.
 You may apply for housing at the same time you apply for admission.

 - Within 10 days of completing your housing application, submit your $400 deposit and prepayment.